Today's Bible Reading: Romans 15

 Romans 12-15 has three major sections: transformed living (12-13), living by faith in the midst of differing ideas (14-15:13), and Paul's desire to build on the strong faith of the church in Rome to advance his ministry to the Gentiles (15:14-33).

 Today's text explains more fully the conclusions that should be drawn from Paul's teachings in Chapter 14.
-All members of the body are obligated to the others (we belong to one another, 12:5), but the strong have a special obligation to the weak.
+All members of the body are obligated to the others (we belong to one another, 12:5), but the strong (with more liberated consciences) have a special obligation to the weak (with restricted consciences).
 Christ is our example.
 The Old Testament provides ample examples.
 Living in harmony brings praise and glory to God.
 The key teaching is that we should accept one another as Christ has accepted us in our imperfections and frailties.

-How hard is it for the contemporary church to live out Romans 14 and today's text?
+How hard is it for the contemporary church to live out the teachings of Romans 14-15?
 A quote: "Churches split over personalities and call it doctrine."
 Do you agree or disagree?
-If the "faith" of brothers in Christ does not always agree, what must we conclude about the nature of faith?
+If the "faith" of brothers in Christ does not always agree, what should we conclude?

 In depth: To what extent do you think the matters of Chapters 14-15 deal with Jewish-Gentile differences, based on the doctrinal sections (chapters 1-11), the illustrations of chapter 14, and the quotations in 15:9-12?

-Dear God, bind us together as the body of Christ in fresh and affirming ways, so that we might demonstrate and declare your glory.
+Dear God, bind us together in the body of Christ in fresh and affirming ways, so that we will demonstrate and declare your glory.
 Give us a spirit that builds unity.
-Give us a commitment to one another and to you that is bigger than our own personal preferences--so that we do not seek to please ourselves.
-Give us the joy peace, trust, hope, and power for which Paul prays, in Jesus' name, Amen.
+Give us a commitment to one another and to you that is bigger than our own personal preferences -- so that we do not seek to please ourselves.
+Give us the joy, peace, trust, hope, and power for which Paul prays, in Jesus' name, Amen.